Who Serves First In Table Tennis?

 - Choose which end of the table they’d like to start at

-If they opt to serve first, their opponent gets to choose the side of the table they prefer to start at.
-Likewise, if they choose a side of the table, the other player is then allowed to decide whether to serve or receive the ball first.
+If they opt to either serve or receive first, their opponent gets to choose the side of the table that they prefer to start at.
+Likewise, if they choose a side of the table, the other player is then allowed to decide whether to serve or receive the ball first.,